-Jessica Marlin is an associate in the hedge funds practice group in New York, and she advises hedge funds, closed-end funds, hybrid funds, and their sponsors on all aspects of their businesses.
-Jessica focuses on start-up managers, fund formation, and single-investor products and negotiations.
-Jessica also spends significant time advising private fund clients on various compliance matters, including offering rules and securities law compliance.
+Jessica Marlin is an associate in the asset management practice group in New York, and she advises private funds, including hedge funds, credit funds, and hybrid funds, and their sponsors on all aspects of their businesses.
+Jessica also regularly represents institutional investors in connection with their investments in private funds.
+Jessica also advises private fund clients on various compliance and regulatory matters.

 Jessica was also previously seconded to PIMCO to support their alternatives legal team.